Professor: Krishna R. Winston

 Critical Thought: The German intellectual tradition, associated with among many others, such influential thinkers as Luther, Kant, Marx, Nietzsche, Heidegger, and Benjamin, has made indispensable contributions to Western thought.
 The German Department’s offerings in this area constitute key components of the Certificate in Social, Cultural, and Critical Theory and include aesthetics, cultural and literary theory, the history of science, German-Jewish thought, and major figures from the Enlightenment to the Frankfurt School.

-The major requires satisfactory completion of 9 credits’ worth of courses.
-At least 5 credits must be earned in courses taught in German above the level of GRST211, with at least 3 of the 5 being GRST seminars at the 300-level or courses taken in Germany.
+The major requires satisfactory completion of nine credits’ worth of courses.
+At least five credits must be earned in courses taught in German above the level of GRST211, with at least three of the five being GRST seminars at the 300-level or courses taken in Germany.
 Majors are strongly encouraged to spend a semester on an approved program in Germany.
 Courses taken there count toward the major, provided the subject matter is relevant to German studies and the instruction and assignments are in German.
 A maximum of two courses per semester taken in Germany may be counted toward the major.
 For students who have not taken GRST214, one credit of intensive language instruction in Germany may count toward the major as well.
 Before enrolling in courses in Germany, students should obtain approval from their major advisor.

 Any student who intends to earn the minor in German studies should speak with the department chair by the end of the junior year at the latest.
 Satisfactory completion of the minor will be certified by the department.